 How does the EPA process for this apprenticeship standard work?

 Once an apprentice has completed their training for this healthcare apprenticeship standard, that’s when they begin End-Point Assessment.
 There are two methods of End-Point Assessment for this standard: the Situational Judgement Test (SJT) and the Professional Discussion (PD).
-Both assessment methods are designed to ensure that the apprentice has demonstrated the required knowledge, skills and behaviours to pass the apprenticeship.
+Both assessment methods ensure that the apprentice has demonstrated the required knowledge, skills and behaviours to pass the apprenticeship.
 Individuals are fairly graded based on performance.
-Apprentices will receive either a pass, merit, or distinction – against their performance.
+Apprentices will receive either a pass, merit, or distinction.

 The Situational Judgement Test (SJT)

 One method of End-Point Assessment for the healthcare apprenticeship standards is the Situational Judgement Test (SJT).
-During the SJT, apprentices are presented with 60 multiple-choice questions based on real life scenarios.
+The SJT includes 60 multiple-choice questions.
+These questions are based on real life scenarios.
 The questions used will draw on the stated knowledge and skills elements of the standard and focus on the higher order competencies, allowing candidates to demonstrate the full breadth of their judgement and understanding.
 Candidates who achieve more than 40 correct marks will pass the assessment, with those achieving 50-54 achieving a Merit and those achieving 55 or more a Distinction.
 Candidates must complete the SJT before moving on to the Professional Discussion.

 The Professional Discussion (PD)

 The PD is the final method of the End-Point Assessment element to achieve a healthcare apprenticeship standard.
-As with the SJT, candidates will be assessed against the knowledge, skills and behaviours set out in the apprenticeship standard, but this time with a structured interview.
-From a bank of pre-set questions, apprentices will be probed in such a way that enables them to demonstrate the content of the standard.
 PDs will cover approximately 15 standardised stimulus questions over the course of 45 minutes.
 Candidates will be rated as either having either unsatisfactory achievement, or achievement sufficient for a Pass, Merit or Distinction.